SpecFlowOSS/SpecFlow/docs/Installation/Installation.md

 * [Cucumber (Gherkin) Full Support](https://marketplace.visualstudio.com/items?itemName=alexkrechik.cucumberautocomplete) - for editing feature files
 * [.NET Core Test Explore](https://marketplace.visualstudio.com/items?itemName=formulahendry.dotnet-test-explorer) - for executing scenarios

-### Rider

-Rider has an official SpecFlow plugin, find out how to install and use it [here](../Rider/rider-installation.md).
 ## Project Setup

 The generator and runtime are usually installed together for each project.
 To install the NuGet packages: